hmrc/address-lookup-frontend/README.md

 }
 ```

-Additional configuration options may be introduced in future.
+Additional configuration options may be introduced in future; for instance to prohibit "edit", to bypass "lookup", or to modify validation procedures for international or BFPO addresses.
 However, the design intent is that **all** configuration options should **always** have a default value.
 Consequently, **"calling services"** should only ever need to provide overrides to specific keys, rather than re-configuring or duplicating the entire journey for each scenario.

 Within the context of `app-config-*`, you would need to override individual keys by specifying the full HOCON path; e.g. `microservice.services.address-lookup-frontend.journeys.yourJourneyName.continueUrl: /some/other/place`.